-While the quality and value of Mazda vehicles speak for themselves, a closer look at Mazda as a corporation reveals a global commitment to responsible corporate citizenship.
-In 1992, Mazda Motor Corporation adopted the "Mazda Global Environmental Charter."
-Since that time, Mazda has been dedicated to furthering its commitment to the environment in order to achieve greater harmony among cars, society, and nature.
-These actions include: zero landfill measure, fuel efficiency improvement, and reduction of emissions.
-Mazda has also pioneered research into alternative fuel sources like compressed natural gas, hydrogen, and electricity, while eliminating the production of CFCs and the use of asbestos in the manufacture of cars.
+Mazda adopted its Global Environmental Charter in 1992.
+Since then, Mazda has been dedicated to the environment and achieving greater harmony among cars, society and nature.
+These actions include a zero-landfill measure, fuel efficiency improvement, and emissions reduction.
+Mazda has also pioneered research into alternative fuel sources like compressed natural gas, hydrogen and electricity while eliminating the production of CFCs and the use of asbestos in cars.
+Learn more.